S-W-Leong/TouchNoGo-finhack/FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md

 The winning category is:

 - detection
-- plus investigation
+- investigation
-- plus action
+- action
-- plus reporting
+- reporting
-- plus safe tuning
+- safe tuning

 inside one operating system for risk teams.

-That is why your repo's current direction is stronger than the original `AML + sanctions screener` idea.
+That is why this repo is stronger as a pre-payout decision workspace than as an `AML + sanctions screener`.

 The better question is not: